CAMB-DSbD/tee-morello-performance-experiments/README.md

 <p align="center"><em>Figure 1: Morello boards used in the experiments.</em></p>

-Below is the main configuration of the Morello Board and additional parameters, including the CheriBSD online commands that can be used to output these configurations directly from the Morello Board.
+Below is the main configuration of the Morello Boards and additional parameters, including the CheriBSD online commands that can be used to output these configurations directly from the Morello Board.

 We specify the hardware and software configurations of the Morello Board used in the experiments in Table 1.

 <div align="center">
 <p><em>Table 1.
 Morello board configuration parameters used in the experiments and the online cheriBSD commands to output them.</em></p>